jeffreykegler/old_kollos/notes/misc/leo2.md

 that they found your description of Leo's algorithm much clearer than mine.

-I have some comments on it,
+I hope
-which I hope will be helpful.
+you will find these comments helpful.
+Some of them
-Some of which I answer questions you pose in the tutorial.
+answer questions that you pose in the tutorial.

 ## How to implement Leo's algorithm efficiently